atlp-rwanda/e-commerce-lydia-32-bn/README.md

 [<span style="color: black; font-weight: bold; font-size: x-large;">Swagger Documentation</span>](https://e-commerce-lydia-32-bn.onrender.com/docs)

 # Online marketplace interface

 This repository hosts an E-commerce API constructed with Node.js, Express.js, PostgreSQL, and Sequelize.
 It empowers users to execute a range of actions, including product, category, order, and user management, encompassing creation, modification, and deletion.

+### User Signup

+#### Endpoint: POST /api/register

+#### Description: This endpoint allows a new user to register.
+The user needs to provide their personal details and an email address.
+If the registration is successful, a verification email is sent to the user's email address.

+### Email Verification

+#### Endpoint: POST /api/verify

+#### Description: This endpoint allows a user to verify their email address.
+The user needs to provide a valid JWT token received in the verification email.

+#### Security: Bearer token